PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 - Sharing local vault across different user contexts
 - A PSProvider for a Secrets: PSDrive
 - C# interface for extensions
+- C# API to retrieve secrets for C# based modules
 - Delegation support
 - Local vault requiring to be unlocked automatically